ruyrybeyro/chrootvpn/README.md

 resolv.conf, VPN IP address and  routes "bleed" from the chroot directories and kernel shared with the host to the host Linux OS.

 The Mobile Access Portal Agent, unlike the ordinary cshell_install.sh official setup, runs with its own non-privileged user which is different than the logged in user.
-In addition, instead of adding the localhost self-signed Agent certificate to a user personal profile as the official setup does, this script install a global Firefox policy file.
+In addition, instead of adding the localhost self-signed Agent certificate to a user personal profile as the official setup does, this script install a global Firefox policy file instead.

 As long the version of the Debian/RedHat/SUSE/Arch distribution is not at the EOL stage, chances are very high the script will run sucessfully.
 Void, Gentoo and Slackware variants are not so throughly tested.
 See end of this document for the more than 110 recent versions/distributions successfully tested.